Dramatists Play Service is one of the premier play-licensing and theatrical publishing agencies in the world founded at The Dramatists Guild in 1936.

 The following article was originally printed in the Jan/Feb 2014 issue of The Dramatist.
-Current Dramatists Play Service President, Peter Hagan, writes about the history and relationship between the Dramatists Guild and DPS.
+Former Dramatists Play Service President, Peter Hagan, writes about the history and relationship between the Dramatists Guild and DPS.

 The summer of 1936 was the hottest ever – a record which hasn’t been broken to this day – and during those sweltering days and nights, a small group of playwrights and agents worked secretly to form a new company.
 The company would, it was hoped, inject a much needed element of competition into the world of amateur theatre licensing, which had been controlled for many years by Samuel French, which was the granddaddy of play licensing organizations, and which had the lion’s share of the amateur market.

 The playwright contingent was led by Sidney Howard, the head of the Dramatists Guild, famous for his stage hits They Knew What They Wanted and The Silver Cord, and later for his screenplay for Gone With The Wind.
 The Guild had recently had a great success with its new Minimum Basic Agreement, which had replaced the Minimum Standard Contract of 1931, and which gave playwrights much greater protection in many areas.
 Howard Lindsay, the co-author of Life With Father, another officer at the Guild, was also a leading playwright involved in the negotiations.
 The agents were led by the esteemed dramatic literary agent Harold Freedman.
 Together with the Guild, they hammered out an agreement that was intended to be the basis for a new company which would, at its core, be in service to the playwright.
 And Dramatists Play Service was born.
 The “Preliminary Plan” for the new company stated that “It is planned to use a name which shows the connection with the Dramatists’ Guild and to include in the name the word ‘service’ to indicate the cooperative character of the service.”